jlorich/dot_configure/README.md

     => #<DotConfigure::Options dot_configure_rules=true>

-The options are an [OpenStruct](http://www.ruby-doc.org/stdlib-2.0/libdoc/ostruct/rdoc/OpenStruct.html) that has been extended in `dot_configure/options.rb` to allow for specific monkey-patching if desired

-    > `TestClass.options.dot_configure_rules`
-    => true

-You may also `include` DotConfigure to provide Class and Module level options as well as seperate instance-level options
+#####Include DotConfigure to provide instance level options
+When you `include` dotconfigure, rather than extend, you get all the Class/Module level options, but also get seperate instance-level options objects.

     class TestClass
       include DotConfigure